 Then, a topping made with more Bisquick, light brown sugar, chopped pecans, cinnamon, and butter creates the irresistible crumble that’s sprinkled on top!

-As the pie bakes, the Bisquick in the filling makes the bottom of the pie golden brown, resulting in the easiest French Apple Pie ever!
+As the pie bakes, the Bisquick in the filling makes the bottom of the pie golden brown, resulting in the easiest Apple Pie ever!

 What’s the Difference Between French Apple Pie and Dutch Apple Pie?